 4. License reinstatement, including a restricted license, requires SR-22 insurance coverage.

-1. There is a mandatory incarceration of three days, with a maximum of no more than six months in a county jail.
+2. There is a maximum of no more than six months in a county jail.

 In order to start your car with an ignition interlock device installed, you must blow into a handheld mouthpiece that will measure your blood alcohol level.
 If your breath alcohol level is below the allowed limit, your car will start.
 If your breath alcohol level is above the limit, the car will not start.
 In most counties in California, the judge has the discretion to order the offender to install an ignition interlock device on their car, although there are some counties, including Los Angeles County, in which the installation is mandatory.1